davidwaterston/jList/readme.md

 The next seven files are part of a comprehensive *Jasmine* test suite that allows modifications to the library to be quickly and easily regression tested.
 They are:

 - **test.htm**
 Open this file in a browser to run the *Jasmine* test suite against the regular version of the library, jlist.js.
+This file can also be run in a browser here [https://rawgithub.com/tsongas/jList/master/test/test.htm](https://rawgithub.com/tsongas/jList/master/test/test.htm).

 - **test minimised version.htm**
 Open this file in a browser to run the *Jasmine* test suite against the minified version of the library, jlist-min.js.
+This file can also be run in a browser here [https://rawgithub.com/tsongas/jList/master/test/test%20minimised%20version.htm](https://rawgithub.com/tsongas/jList/master/test/test%20minimised%20version.htm).

 - **jlist-spec.js**
 The test suite specifications - these are the actual tests that are run by opening either of the preceding two files.